SOKAJ-7/M20---Group_11_Project/README.md

 ![Undersample_scores](https://user-images.githubusercontent.com/93050931/162639178-3df9797f-b656-4c76-901a-1fa517ecfbcf.png)

-(*Our Models performance metrics when analyzed on a per-class basis*)
+(*An example of our model's performance metrics when analyzed on a per-class basis*)